5 reasons to drink kefir after a workout

 3. Bio-active peptides

 One study identified around 4592 peptides from kefir, and over 35 bio-active peptides.
 All these peptides are produced during the fermenting process.
 Bioactive peptides are added to many work-out supplements because they are shown to enhance recovery and improve body mass development.
-Bio-active peptides are amazing at modulating immunity and inhibiting ACE.
+Bio-active peptides are amazing at modulating immunity and inhibiting ACE (Angiotensin-converting enzyme) which is important in keeping blood pressure lower.
 Both important factors in cardiovascular health.

 4. Lower CK, Ammonia and Plasma Lactate levels